em/gcanvas/readme.md

 ctx.strokeText("Robots are cool", "20pt");
 ```

+### TODO (Current Limitations)
+The project is still very new and some things are missing:

+* Stroke alignment.
+Only `center` now, just like standard canvas.

+* Read system ttf fonts.
+Right now, any fonts defaults to a single built-in Helvetiker font.

+* lineWidth, endCap, and miterLimit
+   Currently stroke() does nothing but follow the path.
+   Eventually it will respect toolDiameter like fill() does
+   and produce the same results.

 ### Non-standard extensions to Canvas

 Additional context properties are added for milling
-and to support stroke-alignment which the canvas spec doesn't have yet (but really needs).
+and to support stroke-alignment (not yet implemented) which the canvas spec doesn't have yet (but really needs).

 * `context.depth` Specifies the total Z depth to cut into the work.
 If not set the Z axis never changes.